vaimo/composer-patches/README.md

 }
 ```

 These patches will not be applied when installing the project with `--no-dev` option.

+Note that same definition pattern can be used for patches-file, where the key would become `patches-file-dev`
+and patch list inside the file would still use the key `patches`.

 ## Excluding patches